KastnerRG/spector/dct/README.md

 ## Usage

-* `cl_gen` contains a python script to generate all the OpenCL designs and bash scripts to compile them.
+* `src` contains the base files to generate the designs
-* `fpga_cpp_gen` contains a python script to generate all the source codes to run each design, and a bash script to compile and run all the programs.
+* `scripts` contains scripts to generate the designs, compile them and run them

-The compiled designs should be copied to (or generated in) the `fpga_cpp_gen`, then everything can run inside this directory.

 ## Algorithm